Are You Ready Series: Earthquake Preparedness

 - Secure the water heater by strapping it to wall studs.

-Disaster Food Supplies
+Stock up on Disaster Supplies

 Water and Food

-Stockpile a 3 day supply of non-perishable items such as canned goods, dehydrated foods, high energy foods such as granola bars, power bars, trail mix and cereals.
+Stockpile a 3 day supply of non-perishable items such as canned goods, dehydrated foods, high energy foods such as granola bars, power bars, trail mix, and cereals.
 Try and find foods that do not require much water to prepare them.
-See this 72 hour menu plan for more information.
+See this 72-hour menu plan for more information.
 Ensure that certain foods are stored away for family members with special needs.

 Medical Supplies